simoncblyth/opticks/notes/issues/review_sensor_id.rst

 * DONE : examine GGeo : find that MM 2,3 lack any sensor_id : SMOKING GUN

   * SMOKING GUN : AS OLD/NEW MUST HAVE SAME IDEA OF SENSORS
   * reason established : it is the PMT geometry change
+  * Added CSG_GGeo_Convert::CheckConsistent that is enforced
+    from CSG_GGeo_Convert::init

 * WHY IS GGEO STILL INVOLVED FOR SENSORS ?